Skip to main content

 The Neuroendocrine Conflict between Cortisol and Growth Hormone

-The and the are functionally oppositional.
+The HPA axis and the somatotropic axis are functionally oppositional.
 The HPA axis is designed for catabolism ∞ the breakdown of tissue to provide immediate energy for a “fight or flight” response.
 Its primary effector hormone, cortisol, promotes gluconeogenesis, suppresses immune function, and increases proteolysis (protein breakdown).
 Conversely, the somatotropic axis is fundamentally anabolic, promoting tissue growth, protein synthesis, and lipid metabolism.
 These two systems are not designed to be highly active simultaneously.

-Chronic psychological, emotional, or physiological stress leads to sustained HPA axis activation and chronically elevated levels.
+Chronic psychological, emotional, or physiological stress leads to sustained HPA axis activation and chronically elevated cortisol levels.
 This has a direct, multi-level inhibitory effect on the growth hormone axis:

 1. At the Hypothalamus ∞ Cortisol potentiates the release of somatostatin, the primary inhibitory hormone of the GH axis.
 Somatostatin acts on the pituitary gland to block the release of growth hormone.
 Concurrently, cortisol can suppress the release of Growth Hormone-Releasing Hormone (GHRH), the very hormone that peptides like Sermorelin and CJC-1295 are designed to augment.